Information for Employers - Spring 2022

 We ask you to discuss the salary with the student during the interview and selection process.
 Each student is paying full tuition for the semester and the university provides housing and meals.
 The salary you provide will be used for incidental expenses and previous employers have paid an average of $20-25/hour.
-If you are interested in hiring a student and you have concerns about compensation, please contact the program manager.
+If you are interested in hiring a student and you have concerns about compensation, please contact the program staff.

 What is your company's commitment to the University of Notre Dame?

 We know you're busy and we will try to keep things as easy as possible.
 The SVS program directors are always available if concerns or issues arise, and they will check in with you twice during the semester, once during spring break and once at the end of the semester to ask for a brief statement about the student's work, which will count for university credit if the internship is completed satisfactorily.
 However, the employment relationship and decisions about the nature of the internship project(s) are strictly up to you and the student(s) you hire.